| THE CHINESE "KE"

 elegant furniture-styled consoles affordable only by the

+super-rich.
 The piano as a modern

 musical instrument experienced its greatest period of